 Golden Retrievers were bred in Scotland in the mid-19th century.
 At the time, wildfowl hunting was a popular sport among wealthy Scottish elites.
 However, existing retrievers did not manage well to retrieve downed preys from the water and in the land.
 Taking into consideration that the hunting grounds were pocketed with marshy ponds and rivers, retrieving skills were essential.
-In result, existing retrievers were crossbred with the best water spaniels and Golden Retriever breed developed.
+As result, existing retrievers were crossbred with the best water spaniels and the Golden Retriever breed developed.

 Golden Retrievers are big, have a strong body and a thick, waterproof, wavy coat.
 The breed got very popular and spread around the world, therefore there are some differences in appearance between the dogs, depending on what part of the world they come from.
 What they have in common is that they are all very intelligent, friendly and loyal.
 Moreover, all the blond representatives of the breed are prone to similar health problems.

 British Golden Retriever